-- □ Identified/Assessed fleet aircraft systems/equipment (focus: systems/equipment in accordance with Table 4.11 for aircraft types in operator's fleet). - Interviewed responsible manager(s). - □ Examined records of installation, inspection and/or maintenance of selected systems/equipment. - Observed line flight operations (FLT/CAB auditors) or inspected static aircraft (focus: sampled aircraft have applicable systems/equipment installed). - Other Actions (Specify)
+- □ Identified/Assessed fleet aircraft systems/equipment (focus: systems/equipment in accordance with Table 4.11 for aircraft types in operator's fleet). - ☐ Interviewed responsible manager(s). - □ Examined records of installation, inspection and/or maintenance of selected systems/equipment. - Observed line flight operations (FLT/CAB auditors) or inspected static aircraft (focus: sampled aircraft have applicable systems/equipment installed). - □ Other Actions (Specify)

-The intent of this provision is that, in accordance with conditions of applicability, the systems and equipment specified in Table 4.11 are installed on each aircraft type in the operator's fleet.
+The intent of this provision is that in accordance with conditions of applicability, which includes requirements of the relevant authority, the systems and equipment specified in Table 4.11 are installed on each aircraft type in the operator's fleet.